 Your body is not a collection of disparate parts, it’s all part of a single whole.
 Many people think that if they squat on Monday they can still do a full back workout on Tuesday, complete with back extensions or even deadlifts.
 As if the lower back isn’t getting enough work from squatting.

 Just because you don’t happen to be sore in your legs after squatting doesn’t mean your body is ready for some heavy pulls only a day or so later.

 Rule #1: Never train shoulders the day after a chest session

 Rule #2: Limit your direct lower-back training to days you squat and/or deadlift.

 Rule #3: Don’t superset exercises that demand a lot of your grip, such as rows and chin-ups.

 Well, that’s it from us!
 Let’s have a safe and injury-free journey towards a healthier and fitter you.
 If you’re looking to start your fitness journey, do give us a shot!
 Who knows, maybe it’s exactly what you need!

 Fitato is your single access pass to the best gym and fitness studios in your city.
-We’ve got more than 400 partner gyms in Hyderabad and Pune a whole host of fun activities like Zumba, MMA, Swimming, etc.
+We’ve got more than 400 partner gyms in your city a whole host of fun activities like Zumba, MMA, Swimming, etc.